wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 31 Now on the twenty-fifth day of the same month the army of Britain went against a village called Hampton, which lieth in the state of Virginia, and took it.

-32 Howbeit, the little band of Columbia, commanded by Crutchfleld, fought hard against them.
+32 Howbeit, the little band of Columbia, commanded by Crutchfield, fought hard against them.

 33 Nevertheless, they prevailed over him, and slew seven of his men, and wounded others, upon which he fled ; for the men of Britain were like unto a swarm of locusts.

 34 But the blood of two hundred royal invaders became a sacrifice to the wickedness of their leaders.

-35, Oh !
+35 Oh !
 England ! that a veil might be cast over thy transgressions of that day : but it cannot be.

 36 Thy wickedness shall be written with a pen of iron, and with the point of a diamond.